bhits/document-validator/README.md

 Please refer to [Tomcat Web Application Deployment](http://tomcat.apache.org/tomcat-8.0-doc/deployer-howto.html) documentation for more details about Tomcat deployment.

-### Examples for Overriding a Configuration in Spring Boot

 #### Override a Configuration Using Program Arguments While Running as a Docker Container for document-validator-ccda-r1: